 mBaaS is designed to better service our customers, both institutions and students, by reacting to changes quickly from a single code line. mBaaS is not a storage service.
 While we may cache some information for a small amount of time to create a better user experience, there is no permanent storage on this service.
 All PII data transmitted and cached through mBaaS is SSL encrypted and in compliance with FERPA and other similar international laws.

-mBaaS servers are currently located in the United States, Germany, Singapore, Japan, and Australia.
+mBaaS servers are currently located in the United States, Canada, Germany, Singapore, Japan, and Australia.
 Blackboard uses AWS Route 53 GEO DNS to route client traffic to the closest globally deployed mBaaS.
 For example, traffic from EU mobile users routes to the EU mBaaS and calls are then made to the local EU Learn instance.
 Many countries don't want their traffic routed through the United States, and we've implemented this routing to help alleviate those concerns.

 Note that the architecture of this mBaaS relay marks a change in Blackboard’s mobile strategy from previous mobile products.
 The next-generation role-based Blackboard app and Blackboard Instructor app utilize mBaaS.
 However, the discontinued Bb Grader app and discontinued Mobile Learn app operated differently in the past and previously routed all connections directly to the Blackboard Learn environment.